yusufcnr/near-wl/README.md

 User need to wait 10 minutes after the before they can get rewarded.

 ### Getting started
+Before getting started we need to get a testnet account from Near Protocol in order to interact smart contracts.

 ### Get Near Protocol Testnet Account from:
 https://wallet.testnet.near.org/